miamibc/joker-telegram-bot/README.md

 <details>
 <summary>CentOS/Red Hat</summary>

-Install required software packages
+##### Install required software packages
 ```
 sudo yum install php-cli php-gd php-json php-curl php-mbstring git composer screen
 ```

-Optionnaly, install Ubuntu fonts, used by some plugins
+##### Install Ubuntu fonts

+This is optional step, Ubuntu font is necessary for one of included plugins.
+You can change it to any other font in plugin configuration.
 ```
 sudo mkdir -p /usr/share/fonts
 wget https://assets.ubuntu.com/v1/0cef8205-ubuntu-font-family-0.83.zip